FridayFaerie/quickshell-references/README.md

 to use, do `git submodule init src/*`, or you can do `git submodule init src/<name>`

-after that, do `git submodule update`
+after that, do `git submodule update --depth 1`

 finally, you can just `qs -p <name>` from the root folder to run their quickshell things